 Here’s one more example, from my experience in golf industry marketing…

-I have a client who was recently buying $35,000 worth of TV spots from the local cable company and he wanted my opinion on his media schedule.
+I have a client who recently bought $35,000 worth of TV spots from the local cable company and he wanted my opinion on his media schedule.
 So I took a quick glance and saw, right off the bat, a whole bunch of time slots during daytime shows that skew heavily toward women.

 How much golf equipment do you think women buy?
 How many golfers do you think are sitting around during the day watching “Psycho Coupon Horders?”

 If you’re in the position of reviewing media schedules like that, use your head.
 Eliminate those time slots.
 Make the sales guy work a little harder to match his commercial line up with your brand.

 And when those salespeople come knocking, always remember this: It’s demand-based selling that hinges entirely on their limited inventory.
 The popular shows are in high demand, and sell out easily.
 So the TV salespeople are left trying hard to sell the shows that are NOT in demand.

-Yes, the dogs.
-Sometimes I think they throw-in some dogs on the schedule just to see if you’re paying attention.
+Sometimes I think they throw-in some of those dogs on the schedule just to see if you’re paying attention.

 I’m not saying that all TV advertising is a waste of money.
 Not at all.
-With enough frequency, the right product or service, and a well-honed message, you can do very well with local TV.
+With enough frequency, the right product or service, and a well-honed message, you can do very effective TVadvertising.